-A root canal is a treatment used to remove the nerve and pulp from a tooth in order to save it from getting completely decayed.
-When a tooth is decayed so badly that it may have to be removed, root canal treatment is used as the last resort to try and save it from being removed.
+A root canal treatment is used to remove the nerve and pulp from a tooth to save it from getting completely decayed.
+When a tooth is decayed so severely, root canal treatment is used as the last resort to try and save it from being removed.

 Need for a root canal treatment